QData/TextAttack/README.md

 ### Attacks

-Attacks are take as input a TokenizedText, and output either an AttackResult if it succeeds or a FailedAttackResult if it fails.
+Attacks all take as input a TokenizedText, and output either an AttackResult if it succeeds or a FailedAttackResult if it fails.
 We split attacks into black box, which only have access to the model’s call function, and white box, which have access to the whole model.
 For standardization and ease of ablation, we formulate an attack as a series of transformations in a search space, subject to certain constraints.
 An attack may call get\_transformations for a given transformation to get a list of possible transformations filtered by meeting all of the attack’s constraints.

 ### Transformations